best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Step 4: Price & Availability (UK & US)

-Both bottles are easy to get in the UK and US.
+Both, Tommee Tippee and Avent bottles are easy to get in the UK and US.

 Tommee Tippee

 You can find them in UK supermarkets, Boots, and Amazon UK.
-In the US, check Amazon or Target.

-Multi-packs save a bit of money, and replacement teats are easy to buy.
+Replacement teats are also easy to buy.

 Philips Avent